Chicken and Rice - Easy and Economical

 - Pour the rice into the pan and stir gently.

 - Cover the pan and reduce the heat to low.

 - Set a timer for 20 minutes.

 Chicken and Rice - The One Pan Method

-The chicken remains moist cooking it in the liquid of the rice and the results can be used in casseroles or for stir fried rice.
+The chicken remains moist when cooked in the liquid of the rice.
+The finished dish can be used in casseroles or for stir fried rice.

-- To make the chicken and rice in one pan, carefully add two frozen chicken breasts to the boiling water using tongs
+- Carefully add two frozen chicken breasts to the boiling water using tongs.

 - Pour the dry rice over the chicken and and stir gently.